vgs-samples/vgs-checkout-android/README.md

 ## Structure
-* **custom-example** - sample application of VGS Checkout with custom configuration for communication with VGS Proxy.
-* **multiplexing-example** - sample application of VGS Checkout with multiplexing configuration for communication with payment optimization solution.
+* **add-cards-example** - sample application of VGS Checkout which shows how to submit card data with VGS.
-* **vgscheckout** - provides an API for interacting with the VGS services.

 ## Integration
 For integration you need to install the [Android Studio](http://developer.android.com/sdk/index.html) and a [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) on your machine.